Bolesława Chrobrego Street: Main areas and edifices

 In 1922, buildings were erected by the shoe manufacturing company MINERVA, established by Józef Tucholski and Bernard Sigurski.
 From the very beginning, the Minerva factory quickly achieved a considerable size and level of production considering its pre-war capabilities.
 Up to 400 pairs of shoes a day were produced here.
 In 1937, Józef Tucholski became the sole owner and started to expand the firm.
-Unfortunately, in September 1939, the factory was taken over by the Germans, who transferred his family to Potulice concentration camp.
+However, in September 1939, the factory was taken over by the Germans, who transferred his family to Potulice concentration camp.
 After the war, the plant was nationalized and merged with other local factories ("LEO", "Junak", "Helios" or the Bucholz tannery) under the brand "KOBRA".
 The only memento of this glorious period is the large inscription on the side brick wall.

 After the Second World War, flats were arranged in the side building, once a number of alteration works had been realized to refurbish the ancient plant premises.